isomerpages/moe-peitongpri/_welcome-to-pei-tong/Testimonials from Students.md

 resilience.
 The school’s core values of resilience, care, and excellence helped me face every challenge head-on, knowing that every difficulty was an opportunity to grow.</p>
-<p>What truly made a difference at Pei Tong was the sense of community.
-I
+<h4><strong>What truly made a difference at Pei Tong was the sense of community.
+I never had to face challenges alone.</strong> </h4>
-never had to face challenges alone.
-Whether it was tackling a difficult subject or managing personal hurdles, I always felt supported by my teachers and friends.
+<p>Whether it was tackling a difficult subject or managing personal hurdles,
+I always felt supported by my teachers and friends.
 The core value of care is not just a concept—it’s lived out every day in the school’s culture.
 I am especially grateful to teachers like Mr. Chua and Mr. Husni, who helped me excel in subjects like Science and English.
 Their patience and support encouraged me to believe in my abilities and helped me overcome challenges that once seemed impossible.</p>
 <p>One of the most rewarding experiences at Pei Tong was discovering my passion
 for competitive mathematics.
 Through the Math Olympiad, I learned that excellence isn’t just about achieving the highest marks—it’s about pushing